-Rectification of your personal data – You have the right to have any inaccurate personal data about you corrected.
+- Rectification of your personal data – you have the right to have any inaccurate personal data about you corrected.
 You also have the right to have any incomplete personal data completed.

-Right to erasure / “right to be forgotten” – In certain circumstances, you have the right for personal data about you to be erased.
+- Right to erasure / “right to be forgotten” – in certain circumstances, you have the right for personal data about you to be erased.
 We are not required to erase your personal data if we need to keep it in order to comply with legal obligations or to establish, exercise or defend legal claims.

-Right to restrict processing – In certain circumstances, you have the right to restrict how we process your personal data.
+- Right to restrict processing – in certain circumstances, you have the right to restrict how we process your personal data.
 There are some purposes for which we can continue to process your personal data even if you ask for it to be restricted.
 These include storage; the establishment, exercise or defence of legal claims; or for the protection of the rights of another legal or natural person (which includes companies).

-Right to object – If we process your personal data on the basis of our legitimate interests, you can object to that processing.
+- Right to object – if we process your personal data on the basis of our legitimate interests, you can object to that processing.
 If you object, we may have to stop processing that personal data (and this may mean we are no longer able to interact with you in ways that rely on that personal data).
-But we are not required to stop processing your personal data where our legitimate grounds for processing it override your interests, rights or freedoms, or are necessary to establish, exercise or defend legal claims.
+However, we are not required to stop processing your personal data where our legitimate grounds for processing it override your interests, rights or freedoms, or are necessary to establish, exercise or defend legal claims.

-Right to data portability – If we process your personal data on the basis of a contract you have with us as an individual, and that data is automatically processed, you have the right to receive that personal data from us in a commonly-used and machine-readable format so that you can transmit it to another data controller (or you can ask us to transmit it for you where technically feasible).
+- Right to data portability – if we process your personal data on the basis of a contract you have with us as an individual, and that data is automatically processed, you have the right to receive that personal data from us in a commonly-used and machine-readable format so that you can transmit it to another data controller (or you can ask us to transmit it for you where technically feasible).

 If requests are manifestly unfounded, excessive or repetitive we are allowed to charge a reasonable fee for fulfilling the request or refuse to fulfil the request.

-Hamilton International Technology Park Glasgow
+Hamilton International Technology Park

 Queries for the appointed representative should be sent to firstname.lastname@example.org

-Energetics Design & Build Limited
+- Energetics Design and Build Limited